FreeDSx/LDAP/docs/Server/Configuration.md

 $server = new LdapServer(new ServerOptions(PdoConfig::forSqlite('/var/lib/myapp/ldap.sqlite')));
 ```

-When no config is given the server uses a transient in-memory backend.
-That default is for testing only.
-Supply a
-persistent config such as `PdoConfig::forSqlite()` in production.
+A config is required, as no default suits every runner. `InMemoryStorageConfig` keeps entries in the process that holds
+them, so the forking runner refuses it at startup.
+Use it with the Swoole runner or for testing.
+Use
+`PdoConfig::forSqlite()` otherwise.

 The bundled SQLite and MySQL backends create their tables automatically on first connect.
 For managing that schema
 yourself, see [Database Schema](Database-Schema.md).